-Home Depot Inc. (HD), the largest U.S. home-improvement retailer, agreed to buy U.S. Home Systems Inc. for about $12.50 a share to add products used in remodeling kitchens and bathrooms.
+Home Depot Inc. (HD:US), the largest U.S. home-improvement retailer, agreed to buy U.S. Home Systems Inc. for about $12.50 a share to add products used in remodeling kitchens and bathrooms.

 The agreement has been unanimously approved by U.S. Home Systems’ board and is expected to be completed this year, Atlanta-based Home Depot said today in a statement.
 The offer price is 38 percent higher than U.S. Home Systems’ closing price yesterday.

 The acquisition would give Home Depot a supplier of cabinet refacing products, bath-tub liners and closet-organization systems.
 The retailer said in May that sales this year may slow from the first quarter after warmer-than-normal weather pulled forward purchases of plants and gardening equipment.